noashabtay/covid-19-statistics/README.md

 # covid-19-statistics

 # INTRODUCTION
-This is a devops-test Project about using jenkins to query a flask service
+This is a devops Project about using jenkins to query a flask service

 The project includes 2 parts-